LegalizeAdulthood/iterated-dynamics/fractint/ReadMe.txt

 	Add driver name and description to TAB screen.
 	Deprecate fracting.cfg for video modes.
 2006.12.31.12.53
-	Fisk bug with video table when you select a video mode the 2nd time around.
+	Fix bug with video table when you select a video mode the 2nd time around.
 	Fix space toggle bug on intro screen, but still too many keyboard routines;
 	need to narrow it down to just the two driver routines and not all these inner layers.
+2007.01.01.12.24
+	Fix expand_dirname problem.